-OncoGenex is a biopharmaceutical company committed to the development and commercialization of new therapies that address unmet needs in the treatment of cancer.
-The Company has five product candidates in its pipeline, namely, OGX-011, OGX-427, OGX-225, SN2310 and CSP-9222, with each product candidate having a distinct mechanism of action and representing a unique opportunity for cancer drug development.
+OncoGenex is a biopharmaceutical company committed to the development and commercialization of new cancer therapies that address treatment resistance in cancer patients.
+We have four product candidates in our pipeline, custirsen, OGX-427, OGX-225, and CSP-9222, each of which has a distinct mechanism of action and represents a unique opportunity for cancer drug development.
+Of the product candidates in our pipeline, custirsen and OGX-427 are clinical-stage assets.

-OncoGenex' product candidates OGX-011, OGX-427 and OGX-225 focus on mechanisms of treatment resistance in cancer patients and are designed to address treatment resistance by blocking the production of specific proteins that OncoGenex believes promote survival of tumor cells and are over-produced in response to a variety of cancer treatments.
-OncoGenex' aim in targeting these particular proteins is to disable the tumor cell's adaptive defenses and thereby render the tumor cells more susceptible to attack with a variety of cancer therapies, including chemotherapy, which OncoGenex believes will increase survival time and improve the quality of life for cancer patients.
-Product candidate SN2310 is a novel camptothecin for the treatment of cancer.
-Camptothecins are potent anticancer agents that belong to the family of drugs called topoisomerase I inhibitors that bind reversibly to the TOPO-I-DNA complex causing breaks in the DNA strands during replication resulting in cell death.
-Product candidate CSP-9222 is the lead compound from a family of compounds demonstrating activation of programmed cell death in pre-clinical models that have been in-licensed from Bayer HealthCare LLC.
+Our product candidates custirsen, OGX-427, and OGX-225 focus on mechanisms of treatment resistance in cancer.
+These products are designed to address treatment resistance by blocking the production of specific proteins that are thought to promote survival of tumor cells and are over-produced in response to cancer treatments.
+Our aim in targeting these particular proteins is to disable tumor cells' adaptive defenses, thereby rendering the tumor cells more susceptible to attack by cancer therapies, including chemotherapy.
+We believe this approach will increase survival time and improve the quality of life for cancer patients.
+Product candidate CSP-9222 is the lead compound from a family of caspase activators that have been in-licensed from Bayer and demonstrate activation of programmed cell death in preclinical models.